zippyy/myblog/content/post/digital-nomad-vpn-hardware/index.md

 ## Bonus

-Here is a bonus I thought was interesting, I have not had a chance to use it yet but I did find many Digital Nomad and Travel resources that had good reviews for this service.
+Here are a couple bonuses I thought was interesting, I have not had a chance to use it yet but I did find many Digital Nomad and Travel resources that had good reviews for this service.
 As well as another Bonus Hardware option.

+#### HolaFly eSim

 ![HolaFly eSim](holafly.png)

 [HolaFly eSim Serivce](https://esim.holafly.com/?ref=drinkteatravel&utm_source=drinkteatravel&utm_medium=afiliacion) is a platform to purchase and use eSim cellular service world wide, they offer competitive pricing and what looks to be a simple process.
 I will update this with a personalized review once I get an opportunity to test it out.

+#### Spritz AX 4G/5G Cellular Gateway

 ![Spritz AX 4G/5G Cellular Gateway](x3000_main_3.png)